AdeelCheema/CodingChallenge/README.md

 Problem 102 has a supplemental API hosted at http://ep102.herokuapp.com.
 The backend code is located in [app.py](https://github.com/AdeelCheema/CodingChallenge/blob/master/app.py)

 Simply enter comma separated triangle vertices to test origin containment

+Further details on my approach to these problems can be provided upon request